Visiting Montana’s Virginia City

 Low on supplies, the men had to return to Bannack, but planned to leave under the cover of night and return to their claims shortly after.
 There was only one problem; the gold these men were spending frivolously in town looked a little different than the gold coming out of Bannack’s Grasshopper Creek.
 Whatever the case, the people of Bannack were watching and when Fairweather and his party made their move, they were followed.

-The news of the claim spread like wildfire and soon miners and their crudely built shelters covered the hills around Virginia City.
-In fact, Virginia City became one of nine cities along the creek, a settlement that came to be known as the 14 Mile City.
+The news of the claim spread like wildfire, and soon miners and their crudely built shelters covered the hills around Virginia City.
+In fact, Virginia City became one of nine cities along the creek, a settlement known as the 14 Mile City.

 As they say, “some folks made a fortune here, but what they left behind was priceless.”

-And that brings us to today where visitors have the opportunity to immerse themselves in Montana’s history stepping to what life might have been like in the late 1800s when Virginia and Nevada Cities were in their prime.
+And that brings us to today, where visitors can immerse themselves in Montana’s history, stepping into what life was like in the late 1800s, when Virginia and Nevada Cities were at their prime.

 A Trip to Virginia City, Montana

-Something about Virginia City, Montana has caught your attention.
-Maybe it is the history, the live performances, the candy shop or the ghost stories.
-Whatever the case, you’ve decided that its worth the trip.
-From experience, a trip to Virginia City and Nevada City will not disappoint! (*As long as you plan your trip during their season Memorial Day – Labor Day).
+Something about Virginia City, Montana, has caught your attention.
+Maybe it is the history, the live performances, the candy shop, or the ghost stories.
+Whatever the case, you’ve decided that it’s worth the trip.
+From experience, a trip to Virginia City and Nevada City will not disappoint! (*As long as you plan your trip during their season, Memorial Day through Labor Day).

-If you make it to Virginia City, here’s some of our favorites!
+If you make it to Virginia City, here are some of our favorites!

 1. Nevada City Living History Museum & the Virginia City Boardwalk

-For Living History, the Nevada City Museum is the place to be!
-Nevada City is a known as a “building zoo” which is a collection of historic buildings that are brought together to tell a local history.
-The buildings came from across Montana and form the streets reminiscent of a 19th Century mining town.
-Every weekend during the summer season they have Living History events.
+For Living History, the Nevada City Living History Museum and Music Hall is the place to be!
+Nevada City, Montana, is known for its collection of historic buildings that have been brought together to tell a story of local history.
+A few of the historic buildings are original to Nevada City, while many came from across Montana to form the streets of the open-air Nevada City Museum, reminiscent of a 19th-century mining town.
+Every weekend during the summer season, the museum offers living history events.
+Interpreters in period-accurate clothing fill the buildings at the museum, bringing the historic mining town to life!

 2. Old Time Photos – Montana Picture Gallery and the Wallace Street Photographic Emporium

-Along the Virginia City boardwalk, you will find two old time photo studios where you can dress in period clothing and walk away with the perfect old west souvenir.
+Along the boardwalk in Virginia City, you will find two old-time photo studios where you and your group can dress up in period clothing and have a photoshoot.
+Of course, you get to leave with the photo, making it the perfect Old West souvenir.

 3. Live Performances: Brewery Follies and The Virginia City Players

 Live performances are central to the Virginia City experience!
-There are two groups in town the Virginia City Players and the Brewery Follies.
-The Follies describe themselves as a show that is “risque, bawdy, and can involve social and political commentary.
-We don’t have any violence in the show, there’s no nudity, and we don’t use the most offensive “four letter words”.
+There are two groups in town, the Virginia City Players and the Brewery Follies.
+The Brewery Follies are better suited to an adult audience.
+The Follies describe themselves as “risque, bawdy, and can involve social and political commentary.
+We don’t have any violence in the show, there’s no nudity, and we don’t use the most offensive four-letter words.
 However, we don’t tell people that our show is squeaky clean.
-We don’t try to be “folksy” or family oriented.
-The Virginia City Players perform at the Opera House and were “founded in 1948, the Virginia City Players is the oldest continually operating professional summer theatre company in the Northwest!
-We perform 7 shows a week Memorial Day through Labor Day!
-Come play with us!!”
+We don’t try to be ‘folksy’ or family-oriented.”
+A show at the Brewery Follies is a hilarious and entertaining way to spend an evening!
+The Virginia City Players are absolutely family-friendly, and the group was founded back in 1948!
+That makes the Players the oldest continually operating professional summer theatre company in the entire Northwest.
+The Players perform seven shows a week, Memorial Day through Labor Day, at the Virginia City Opera House, right next door to the Bale of Hay Saloon.

 4. Lodging – Airbnb and the Fairweather Inn & Nevada City Cabins

 Looking for lodging for your weekend away in Virginia City?
-Dig into the Alder Gulch Accommodations which includes the historic Fairweather Inn and Nevada City Cabins.
+Check out the Alder Gulch Accommodations, which include the historic Fairweather Inn and Nevada City Cabins.
 Another option is the Airbnb’s hosted by the Montana Heritage Commission, check out these listings: The Governor Meagher Cabin, Daems and Corbett, and the Historic Bonanza Inn.

 5. Cousins Candy Shop & the Ice Cream Creamery

-Established in 1926, Cousin’s Candy Shop has been around for nearly a century, serving sweet treats to everyone who has walked through its doors.
-They make their chocolate and fudge onsite daily and offer a variety of other wrapped candies and delicacies.
+Established in 1926, Cousin’s Candy Shop has been serving sweet treats for nearly a century to everyone who has walked through its doors.
+Cousin’s Candy Shop makes chocolate and fudge onsite daily and offers a variety of other wrapped candies and delicacies.
+The Virginia City Creamery is another favorite offering real homemade ice cream.
+Visitors get to watch the ice cream get made in an antique ice cream freezer before placing their orders!

 6. Alder Gulch Shortline

 In 1964, Charles Bovey built the Alder Gulch Shortline to connect Virginia City and Nevada City.
-Your conductor and guides will provide a short history of the area and explain some of the mining remnants present in the landscape.
-A mile and a half one way, the ride takes about 15 minutes one way and is the perfect addition to any afternoon!
+Today, visitors can hop aboard from the Virginia City Depot for a short ride to Nevada City.
+Along the way, a narration provides snippets of the area’s history and explains some of the mining remnants still found in the landscape.
+The ride is a mile and a half, lasting about 15 minutes one way, and is the perfect addition to any afternoon!

 Virginia City is packed full of history, much of which you would miss if attempting to explore the town by yourself.
-Whether you choose to explore the area by train, stage coach, firetruck or horseback you’ll be met by knowledgable guides and an unforgettable experience.
+The Firetruck tour is an excellent opportunity to sit back, relax, and take it all in.
+Firetruck tours typically depart on the hour every day during the summer season and last about 35 minutes.
+Tickets for the tour can be purchased inside the Indian Trading Post.
+Whether you choose to explore the area by train or on a vintage firetruck, you’ll be met by knowledgeable guides and an unforgettable experience.

-In a town with such a robust history, and one of immense lawlessness, the energy is undeniable.
-Each night at 9:00pm tours meet outside the Bale of Hay Saloon.
+In a town with such a robust history and one of immense lawlessness, the paranormal energy is undeniable.
+Each night at 9 pm, tours meet outside the Bale of Hay Saloon; at 4 pm and 8 pm, tours leave from the Pioneer Bar.